What are the benefits of deep tissue massage?

 According to AAPM, severe migraines and headaches are the second most common condition of pain and body therapy can assist in these cases.

-The Migraine Relief Centre shows that the reason behind this is that it increases relaxation, alleviates tension, improves circulation and blood flow, and eases muscle spasms.
+The Migraine Relief Centre explains that this is because it increases relaxation, alleviates tension, improves circulation and blood flow, and eases muscle spasms.
 It is also beneficial for vascular headaches and stress.

 Neck pain

 Neck pain is linked with headaches and is the shared pain experienced by adult individuals in America, and manual therapy can assist with this, too.
-For example, a meta-analysis and systematic review published in 2014 in Evidence-Based Alternative and Complementary Medicine examined 15 studies and established moderate evidence that massage therapy provided relief.
+For example, a 2014 meta-analysis and systematic review published in Evidence-Based Alternative and Complementary Medicine examined 15 studies and found moderate evidence that massage therapy provided relief.

 Shoulder Pain

 Research published in the Journal of Physical Therapy Science reports that one of the most common musculoskeletal disorders involves shoulder pain, as it affects almost 66.7% of the population.
-The soft tissue therapy can often assist in reducing this kind of pain, sometimes in a few days.
+Soft tissue therapy can often help reduce this kind of pain, sometimes within a few days.
 Around 36 sessions are thought to offer the highest level of relief.

 Plantar fasciitis

-According to JAMA Network, plantar fasciitis occurs when the fibrous band on the bottom of the foot becomes inflamed and irritated, causing pain around the arch and heel areas.
-The Pacific College of Oriental Medicine shows that deep tissue massage is an effective treatment for this condition as it aids in breaking the scar tissue, releasing the muscle tension, and resulting in the elimination of the condition.
+According to the JAMA Network, plantar fasciitis occurs when the fibrous band on the bottom of the foot becomes inflamed and irritated, causing pain around the arch and heel.
+The Pacific College of Oriental Medicine shows that deep tissue massage is an effective treatment for this condition, as it helps break up scar tissue, relieve muscle tension, and eliminate the condition.

 Posterior interosseus syndrome

-Physiopedia clarifies that this syndrome involves the compression of the posterior interosseous nerve, located near the shaft of the elbow and humerus, resulting in paralysis or paresis of the fingers and thumbs.
-Although dry needling, ultrasound, cryotherapy, and other modalities often assist with this situation, the deep tissue work is focused on the brachioradialis, triceps, pectoralis, thoracic outlet, and other related areas.
+Physiopedia clarifies that this syndrome involves compression of the posterior interosseous nerve, located near the elbow and the humerus, resulting in paralysis or paresis of the fingers and thumbs.
+Although dry needling, ultrasound, cryotherapy, and other modalities often assist with this situation, the deep tissue work focuses on the brachioradialis, triceps, pectoralis, thoracic outlet, and related areas.

 Client considerations

-With the DTM, multiple queries often arise about how frequently customers should receive this type of massage, who these massages are not suitable for, the possible side effects, and how deep tissue work eliminates toxins.
+With the DTM, multiple queries often arise about how frequently customers should receive this type of massage, who it is not suitable for, the possible side effects, and how deep tissue work eliminates toxins.
 Here are some of the answers to your related questions.

 How often should you get a deep-tissue massage?